staticka/console/README.md

 This is my first post that is built with Siemes by Staticka.
 ```

+Then run the `siemes build` command to build the files:

 ``` bash
 $ siemes build
 ```

+To see the output, open `build/hello-world/index.html` in a web browser.

 **build/hello-world/index.html**